eigerco/pallet-move/README.md

 }
 ```

-More details about the module above in [our tutorial][tutorial].
+More details about the module above in our [tutorial].
 For this example, the module got published and the following script only needs to be executed.

 ```move
 script {